+1. What are the usual forms of leases?
 The NLC distinguishes between "leases", which have a term exceeding three years (and are required to be registered) and "tenancies exempt from registration", which have a term up to three years (and are not registrable).
 Registration of a lease accords a tenant certain rights against future owners of the land.
 However, tenancies may be endorsed and will give the tenant similar rights to that of a registered tenant.

-Leases and tenancies may be made up of the following:

-Lease or tenancy over the whole or part of a land

-Where the lease or tenancy is over vacant land, the tenant may have rights for development or further use of the land.
+Leases and tenancies may be made up of the following: Lease or tenancy over the whole or part of a land Where the lease or tenancy is over vacant land, the tenant may have rights for development or further use of the land.
 Where there is vegetation, buildings or structures on the land, by implication of the definition of land, the lease or tenancy would include such vegetation, buildings or structures.

-Lease or tenancy over part of a building or structure

-Leases or tenancies may also be in respect of only part of a building or structure.
-Lessees / tenants in this instance will not normally have rights in and to the land.
+Lease or tenancy over part of a building or structure Leases or tenancy over part of a building or structure in the instance will not normally have rights in and to the land.
+2. Are lease provisions regulated or freely negotiable?
 Generally, provisions of a lease / tenancy agreement are freely negotiated by the parties.
 However, certain provisions in the NLC, unless specifically excluded, are implied in lease / tenancy agreements.

-The NLC sets provides that:

-- Where the lease is over the entire land, the maximum tenure of the lease is 99 years - Where the lease is over part of a land, the maximum tenure of the lease is 30 years - Where the parties enter into a tenancy exempt from registration (over the entire or part of the land), the maximum tenure of the tenancy is 3 years

-Parties may negotiate to provide for an extension of the lease by election by one or more parties or by mutual agreement.
+3. Is there a maximum term for leases?
+Can these be extended?
+The NLC sets provides that: Where the lease is over the entire land, the maximum tenure of the lease is 99 years Where the lease is over part of a land, the maximum tenure of the lease is 30 years Where the parties enter into a tenancy exempt from registration (over the entire or part of the land), the maximum tenure of the tenancy is 3 years Parties may negotiate to provide for an extension of the lease by election by one or more parties or by mutual agreement.
 In the absence of such extension, the lease will expire.
+4. What are the usual lease terms?
 The length of the term usually depends on the purpose of the lease and the type of property.
 Most tenancies / leases of office or retail spaces are for three-year (tenancy) or five-year (lease) terms with options to extend the term for a further period(s) of three or five years.